 Updated language in Section 4.3 to clarify options for distributing activation code via email to a verified email address or regular mail to a verified physical address.
-1.4.8 November XX, 2018 Updating Section 4.3 to separate activation using hardware into two separate scenarios.
+1.4.8 November 29, 2018 Updating Section 4.3 to separate activation using hardware into two separate scenarios.
 Integrate DirectTrust CP V1.4 06262018 modifications.
 Modify Section 4.7.3 language pertaining to Re-Key to allow automated retrieval.
+1.4.9 March 27, 2019 Updating Section 6.5.1 Specific Computer Security Technical Requirements to clarify language pertaining to remote access to the CA System.
+Updating Section 6.5.2 Computer Security Rating to align with updated IGC CP document.
+Updating document to remove specific references to audits required on an annual basis and to refer to Section 8 where a table of best-practices required annual audits is recorded.
+This will allow one update to be made to the document when audit procedures change, instead of need to make multiple updates throughout the document.
+Updating format to align with RFC 3647 and the FBCA CP.
+Some sections were initially omitted because they pertained only to the Federal Bridge CA; however, to ensure that the document format is fully aligned, these sections have been reinserted.